CEGRcode/scriptmanager-docs/docs/Tutorials/chipexo-tutorial.md

 ### 6. Merge strange-separated heatmaps

-1. Navigate to __Figure Generation__ -> [__Merge Heatmaps__][merge-heatmap] so we can merge our strand-separated heatmaps into a single PNG.
+#### 6.1.
+Navigate to Figure Generation ➡️ [__Merge Heatmaps__][merge-heatmap] so we can merge our strand-separated heatmaps into a single PNG.

 <div class="tutorial-img-flow-container">
   <img src={require('./img/maingui-mergehm.png').default} style={{width:60+'%',}}/>
 </div>

-2. The script will automatically match sense to anti heatmaps using the standardized naming conventions used by ScriptManager
+The script will automatically match sense to anti heatmaps using the standardized naming conventions used by ScriptManager

-    1. Click "Load PNG Files" to select the two files output by the HeatMap tool (sense and anti) in the last step
+#### 6.2.
+Click "Load PNG Files" to select the two files output by the HeatMap tool (sense and anti) in the last step

-    2. Click "Generate" to merge the PNG files into the same heatmap
+#### 6.3.
+Click "Generate" to merge the PNG files into the same heatmap

 <div class="tutorial-img-flow-container">
   <img src={require('./img/gui-mergehm.png').default} style={{width:50+'%',}} />